ARTbio/GalaxyKickStart/README.md

 Therefore, if this ports are already in use, you must change the ports specified in the Vagrantfile to other ports.
 After "ssh" to the virtual machine, execute the same procedure described in the beginning of this text.
 Galaxy will be available in http port 8080 on the host network ip where the guest was installed if you did not changed it in the Vagrantfile.
 FTP server will be on 2121.

+# Troubleshooting
+The installation of postgresql might fail due to non-standard locale settings that can be propagated by ssh (found on ubuntu systems).
+If you are using Ubuntu on your ansible machine, make sure that you deactivate `SendEnv LANG LC_*` in /etc/ssh_config.

+Alternatively, execute the file https://gist.github.com/fabiorjvieira/8672f445baf887eb5318 on the target machine and re-execute the Galaxy installation procedure.
+It will configure the language environment variables and reinstall postgresql.